 Technology coverage The dataset represents a technology mix for primary production.
-The technology is considered representative. • The datasets represents a technology mix that is considered representative.
+The technology is considered representative.
+The datasets represent a technology mix that is considered representative.
 Representative of specific turbine being assessed for technology coverage.
 Precision No comments.
 No comments.
 No comments.
 No comments.
-Completeness A comparison has been made with global Thinkstep dataset for copper ingot.
-On a per kg basis this shows, generally higher overall potential impacts for the global dataset.
+Completeness A comparison has been made with global thinkstep dataset for copper ingot On a per kg basis this shows, generally higher overall potential impacts for the global dataset.
 For example, on per kg basis the global copper dataset has about 17% higher GWP impacts.
 The datasets used are considered representative.
 Datasets available relate only to European average and Germany.
 The datasets used are considered the most comprehensive and representative available.
+In general, comparisons have not been made with other sources of data.
+Datasets available relate only to European average and Germany.
+The datasets used are considered the most comprehensive and representative available.
 The design life is a standard 20 years across all Vestas turbines (except V164 offshore platform which is 25 years).
 Representativeness Dataset in general considered representative for time-related, geographical and technological scope.
 Dataset in general considered representative for time-related, geographical and technological scope.
 Dataset in general considered representative for time-related, geographical and technological scope.
 The lifetime is considered representative.
-Consistency Dataset is considered internally consistent across the thinkstep (2017) database of inventories which are generally applied throughout the LCA. ' , Dataset is considered internally consistent across the thinkstep (2016) database of inventories which are generally applied throughout the LCA.
+Consistency Dataset is considered internally consistent across the thinkstep (2017) database of inventories which are generally applied throughout the LCA. . , Dataset is considered internally consistent across the thinkstep (2016) database of inventories which are generally applied throughout the LCA.
 Not relevant.
-Reproducibility Dataset is published by thinkstep (2017) and considered accessible to reproduce.
-Dataset is published by thinkstep (2016) and considered accessible to reproduce.
+Reproducibility Dataset is published by thinkstep (2017) and considered accessible to reproduce Dataset is published by thinkstep (2016) and considered accessible to reproduce.
 Not relevant.
 Sources of the data Dataset is published by thinkstep (2017) and considered credible source.
 Dataset is published by thinkstep (2017) and considered credible source.
 Original data sources include: PlasticsEurope, Association of Plastics Manufacturers, Brussels, and Boustead LCI database: Boustead model, Horsham, UK 2005.
 Dataset is published by thinkstep (2017) and considered credible source.
-Vestas wind turbine specifications
+Vestas wind turbine specifications.